READ: Design Thinking

 DO: IDEO U

 We believe the world needs more creative leaders.
 IDEO U is an online school where anyone can learn to unlock their creative potential through design thinking and collaboration.
-Enroll in our Insights For Innovation course here.
+Learn more and enroll in any of their courses at IDEOU.com.

 David Kelley joins KQED’s Forum to discuss the importance of cross-collaboration and how everyone can unlock their own creativity.
 Listen here.

 Mindsets, methods, case studies and more — Design Kit is IDEO.org’s platform to learn human-centered design, a creative approach to solving the world’s most difficult problems.
 You can also download or purchase The Field Guide to Human-Centered Design via Design Kit here.

 A directory of schools and programs that use design thinking in the curriculum for K12 students — a resource created by IDEO and the K12 Lab Network at Stanford’s d.school.

 WATCH: 60 Minutes